-For this 25 $H{TX}$ (16 independent) samples are aggregated to a height estimate $H{TX100}$ at a 100 m resolution: while for sparse stands the mean of the 25 $H{TX}$ height samples is used, for dense stands only the mean of the few tallest $H{TX}$ samples is taken.
-To discriminate between sparse and dense stands the derived horizontal structure index $s{top}$ is used.
+For sparse stands, the mean of the N=25 $H{TX}$ height samples are taken, while for dense stands only the mean of the tallest N=5 $H{TX}$ samples are taken.
+To discriminate between sparse and dense stands, the horizontal structure index $\sigma{top}$ is used.

-The effect of this approach is demonstrated using two representative forest areas shown in Fig. 3.5, a dense one (A) and a sparse(r) one (B), each about 300 m $\times$ 300 m.
-In area (A) the CHM, shown in the top row, varies about 10 m around a mean height of 45 m, indicating a rather dense forest.
-The estimated HTX heights at 25 m are shown in the second row.
+The effect of this approach is demonstrated using two representative forest areas shown in Fig. 3.6, a dense one (A) and a sparse(r) one (B) [see Fig. 3.6 (b)], each about 300 m $\times$ 300 m.
+In area (A), the CHM, shown in the top row, varies about 10 m around a mean height of 45 m, indicating a rather dense forest.
+The estimated $H{TX}$ heights at 25 m resolution are shown in the second row.
 From the comparison between the histogram of the estimated heights and that of the RH100 LVIS heights (HLVIS) of the same area an underestimation of about 20 m is evident.
-Differently, in area (B) the CHM indicates a sparse forest.
-Here the histograms of HTX and HLVIS are very similar, indicating an unbiased inversion performance.

-In the third, fourth and fifth row the aggregated forest height maps of the two areas and the associated height histograms corresponding to a 100 m resolution (e.g. $100 \text{ m} \times 100 \text{ m}$ ) are shown.
-For the maps shown in the third row only the tallest of the 25 available height estimates $H{TX}$ is used, in the fourth row the mean of the tallest five estimates, while in the fifth row the mean of all 25 height estimates has been used.
-With respect to $H{LVIS100}$ , comparing the two areas becomes obvious that while for the dense area (A) using the tallest height estimate compensates for the underestimation while the sparse area (2) is now heavily overestimated.
-The opposite is the case when using the mean of all estimated heights: in the dense area (A) the 100 m resolution heights still underestimate the reference heights while in the sparse area (B) the 100 m resolution heights appear unbiased.
+Differently, in area (B), the CHM indicates a sparse forest.
+Here the histograms of HTX and HLVIS are very similar, except for heights lower than 15 m which appear overestimated in HTX.
+For the rest, the histograms indicate an unbiased inversion performance, supported by a qualitative comparison between the CHM heights and the TanDEM-X heights in the first and second rows, respectively.
+In the third, fourth, and fifth rows, the aggregated forest height maps [in the sense of (3.12)] of the two areas and the associated height histograms corresponding to a 100 m resolution (e.g., $100 \text{ m} \times 100 \text{ m}$ ) are shown.
+For the maps shown in the third row, only the tallest of the 25 available height estimates HTX is used, in the fourth row, the mean of the tallest 5 estimates, while in the fifth row, the mean of all 25 height estimates.
+With respect to HLVIS100, comparing the two areas becomes obvious that while using the tallest height estimate compensates for the underestimation in the dense area (A), the sparse area (B) is heavily overestimated.
+The opposite is the case when using the mean of all estimated heights: in the dense area (A), the 100 m resolution heights still underestimate the reference heights, while in the sparse area (B), the 100 m resolution heights appear unbiased.